City Guide for: Tapolca, Hungary

 Day Trips

-Approximately 45 minutes by car Keszthely, located on the western shore of Lake Balaton, is home to the magnificent Festetics Palace, one of Hungary's largest and most beautiful baroque palaces.
-Explore the palace's opulent interiors, stroll through its extensive gardens, and learn about the history of the Festetics family.
-The town also offers a charming waterfront and several museums.
+Keszthely, located on the western shore of Lake Balaton, is home to the Festetics Palace, one of Hungary's largest and most beautiful baroque palaces.
+Explore the palace's opulent interiors, stroll through its gardens, and learn about the history of the Festetics family.
+The town of Keszthely also offers a variety of museums, restaurants, and shops.

 Travel Time